javatlacati/swiplwebtut/webspanish.md

 Ejercicio: Modify static_files_example.pl to serve javascript, css, and image files from 3 separate directories.

 Ejercicio: extend the custom_status_page.pl file to have a second link to a page that exists, but does a divide by zero in it's handler.
-Give your server a nice 500 error page.
+Give su servidor a nice 500 error page.
 ****

 Redirección
 ~~~~~~~~

-You're probably wondering what happened to redirects.
+You're probablemente wondering what happened to redirects.
 If you're used to the old 'not signedin, redirect' paradigm, you need it.
 But, actually, instead of a redirect, consider calling the handler of the page you're redirecting to.

 If you need a real redirect, use http://www.swi-prolog.org/pldoc/doc_for?object=http_redirect/3[+http_redirect/3+]